 Loan qualification is the biggest hurdle for most home buyers – but it’s not as intimidating as it looks.
 Qualifying for a one time close construction loan is no more complicated than qualifying for a conventional home loan.
 If you’ve ever bought a property, you’re familiar with the steps.

 Naturally, not everyone will qualify for a one time close construction loan.
 Your loan amount will depend on your overall financial health and risk level.
-The best way to find out more is to reach out to the GO Mortgage team to get complete answers to all of your questions.

 “With the builder (and property), the lender GO Mortgage and us all in different states, I can assure you I was more concerned as to how smoothly this transaction would go.
 To add more layers of complexity, our builder was new to GO Mortgage, and this was a Single Close Construction to permanent mortgage on a modular vacation home.
 Even with all of those circumstances, the GO Mortgage team worked to keep things running smoothly and got it closed on time!
 I wouldn't hesitate to recommend them to anyone.”